Park is closed

 Four-wheel driving

 Drive high-clearance four-wheel-drive vehicles through Cape Melville National Park (CYPAL) on formed roads and tracks.
-Expect to share the roads with pedestrians, cyclists, trail-bikes and other vehicles.
+Expect to share the roads with pedestrians, trail-bikes and other vehicles.

 Vehicles should be in good mechanical condition.
 Carry plenty of fuel as driving on rough roads in low gear uses more fuel than under normal driving conditions.
 Also carry spare parts and basic vehicle repair equipment.
 You will need to be self-sufficient as no fuel, spare parts or mechanical work are available at Cape Melville National Park (CYPAL).